DigitalFeonix/Craigslist-Bot/README.md

 # Craigslist Bot

+**NOTICE!
+It seems that Craigslist has shut down the RSS feed which this tool used to search listings.**
+**Until I have a chance to rewrite, this tool will not work.**

 This is a simple script that will search Craigslist for you and return any result it finds via email.

 The `lib.email.php` and `lib.network.php` files from [DigitalFeonix/Globals-Library](https://github.com/DigitalFeonix/Globals-Library)